TerryV8/click-count/docs/scalability_redis.md

 # Step 1: Set up a Redis master

 The guestbook application uses Redis to store its data.
-It writes its data to a Redis master instance and reads data from multiple Redis worker (slave) instances.
+It writes its data to a Redis master instance and reads data from multiple Redis workers (slave) instances.
 The first step is to deploy a Redis master.

 Use the manifest file named redis-master-deployment to deploy the Redis master.
 This manifest file specifies a Deployment controller that runs a single replica Redis master Pod: